tq-bit/qache/docs/examples.md

 This will initialize a new cache instance to store posts we will fetch in a second.

-### The HTTP module with Qache

-Let's refactor all the above methods to fit the new cache functionality:
+Now, let's refactor all the above methods to fit the new cache functionality.

-#### For GET requests:
+### Cache GET requests

 - Each time a function is invoked that returns data, we'll check if there's a matching entry in the cache.
 - If so, we'll return it